-In the case of Child - Teacher bullying,
+In the case of Child - Teacher bullying, please reference the Dignity at Work Policy

 In the case of Teacher - Child bullying, a complaint should in the first instance be raised with the teacher in question by the parent/guardian of the child and then if necessary referred to the Principal in writing.
 Where it has not been possible to agree a framework for resolution, the matter should be referred in writing by both parties to the Board of Management for investigation.